 I’ll tell you, but first, let’s back up a little because there are more concrete reasons you should have a blog, such as…

 You’ve also probably heard a lot about how you don’t just need a website, you need a website that’s SEO and Google friendly.
-There are a lot of components that search engines like Google takes into account when determining how to rank your website and one of them is how frequently it gets updated.
+There are a lot of components that search engines take into account when determining how to rank your website and one of them is how frequently it gets updated.
 Google doesn’t want to send its customers to a defunct website with outdated information, so the more often you update your website, the better your Google ranking will be.